Kalan Reed: Seattle Seahawks

 On October 3, 2018, Reed was signed to the Seattle Seahawks' practice squad.
-On November 6, 2018, Reed was promoted to the main roster.
+On November 6, Reed was promoted to the main roster.

 On August 27, 2019, Reed was placed on injured reserve with a likely career-ending neck injury.

 Reed did not receive a restricted free agent tender from the team after the season, and became a free agent on March 18, 2020.

+Coaching career

+Following his playing career, Reed joined the Tennessee Titans organization as a scout.
+On June 21, 2025, Reed was promoted to the role of college scout.